idlesign/torrentool/README.rst

     $ torrentool torrent create /home/my/files_here/video.mkv

-    ; Make .torrent out of entire `/home/my/files_here` dir, ; and put some open trackers announce URLs into it, so it is ready to share.
+    ; Make .torrent out of entire `/home/my/files_here` dir, ; and put some open trackers announce URLs into it, ; and publish file on torrent caching service, so it is ready to share.
-    $ torrentool torrent create /home/my/files_here --open_trackers
+    $ torrentool torrent create /home/my/files_here --open_trackers --cache

 Use command line ``--help`` switch to know more.